-Timed writing can take many forms, but the obvious unique factor of this type of writing is the fact that there is a limit on the amount of time you have to complete it.
-This most commonly occurs in an exam situation, where the tester is evaluating how well you understand a topic and/or can explain your thoughts without any external assistance.
+Timed writing can take many forms, but there is always a limit on the amount of time you have to complete your writing.
+Timed writings most commonly occur in an exam situation, where the tester is evaluating how well you understand a topic and/or can explain your thoughts without external assistance.
 The amount of time and the expected length of your writing will vary based on the instructions.

-You could expect to find a timed writing portion of a test or quiz in virtually any subject.
-It doesn't matter whether you plan to study business, engineering, music, or linguistics.
-Timed essays are used frequently to get you to analyze, argue, or create something with what you have learned.
-Essays push you to show more than just recognizing a correct answer.
+You can expect to find a timed writing portion on a test or quiz in virtually any subject.
+It doesn't matter whether you plan to study business, engineering, music, or linguistics, Timed essays are used frequently to demonstrate how you analyze, argue, or create something with what you have learned.

 Although this section is about timed writing in general, all of the timed writing tips in this textbook will help you with the 30-minute essay on the TOEFL.